Covid 19 - Coronavirus

 Our advice on responding to the coronavirus outbreak.

-With the rapidly changing status of COVID-19 in the UK and internationally, the business community will face many urgent and unique challenges over the next few weeks.
+With the changing status of COVID-19 in the UK and internationally, the business community is facing many urgent and unique challenges.
 We want to play our part in helping you, your business and your industry move past them.
-As a firm, we have already started to advise many of our clients on issues relating to COVID-19.
+As a firm, we have already advised many of our clients on issues relating to COVID-19.
 With questions and queries wide-ranging, we are here to provide answers to your questions, to act as a sounding board for the decisions you’re planning to make and to help you make the key decisions that will protect your business and your communities in the weeks ahead.

 There’s a lot of information, advice and food for thought on our COVID-19 hub, which is updated regularly across each of our legal areas.
 You can find our latest insight into the impact of the coronavirus outbreak and our guidance on how businesses should respond in the UK and internationally.
 We and our international colleagues will be keeping our guidance updated as the situation develops.